Statistical properties of worm algorithms for two dimensional frustrated Ising models: Acknowledgments

 \section{Acknowledgments}

 We acknowledge useful discussions with Fabien Alet and Pranay Patil on their own unpublished observations about worm statistics of similar worm algorithms.
-Our computational work relied on the computational facilities of the Dept. of Theoretical Physics of the Tata Institute of Fundamental Research.
-The work of Geet Rakala was supported by a graduate fellowship at the Tata Institute of Fundamental Research, and formed a part of his Ph.D thesis at the Tata Instiute of Fundamental Research.
+Our computational work relied on the computational facilities of the Dept. of Theoretical Physics of the Tata Institute of Fundamental Research (TIFR).
+GR was supported by a graduate fellowship at the Tata Institute of Fundamental Research during the first part of this work, which formed a part of his Ph.D thesis at the TIFR, and by a postdoctoral fellowship at the Okinawa Institute of Science and Technology during the completion of this work.
+The work of DD was supported in part by a J. C. Bose Fellowship of SERB, DST India (DST-SR-S2/JCB-24/2005).
+The work of KD at TIFR was supported by DAE India, and in part by a J. C. Bose Fellowship of SERB, DST India (JCB/2020/000047) and the Infosys Foundation under the aegis of the Infosys-Chandrasekharan Random Geometry Center.